 You may worry about bathing your dog in the winter because of the cold but don’t be.
 They will be fine if your dog’s fur is completely dry before you head outside into the cold.
 Bathing dogs in winter is a great way to maintain good grooming habits, reduce doggy odours and keep longer coats in good condition.

 Controlling the Mane

 Whilst the colder weather will kill off most fleas outside, the pesky little blighters can survive for months in your dog’s coat or warm bedding, so it pays to remain vigilant with flea treatments during winter.
-Regularly washing bedding and hoovering areas where your dog spends time, as well as giving your dog regular flea treatment, will help to keep fleas from making an unwelcomed appearance in your home.
+Regularly washing bedding and hoovering areas where your dog spends time, as well as giving your dog regular flea treatment, will help to keep fleas from making an unwelcome appearance in your home.

-Winter dog grooming doesn’t have to be too arduous, just taking simple steps, such as drying your dog’s paws and regular brushing will go a long way to keeping them in good condition until the spring time.
+Winter dog grooming doesn’t have to be too arduous.
+Just taking simple steps, such as drying your dog’s paws and regular brushing, will go a long way to keeping them in good condition until the springtime.